 Them hath he filled with wisdom of heart, to work all manner of work, of the engraver, and of the cunning workman, and of the embroiderer, in blue, and in purple, in scarlet, and in fine linen, and of the weaver, [even] of them that do any work, and of those that devise cunning work. ~ Exodus 35:35 KJV

 I will never be held back, iconography reaches into the cosmos and is a vision of reality.
 I am ready to be ready.
 My perspective of the work is what grounds me into Christ.
-Suppression, watching everyone else grow, is a condition that can only lead to pain.
+Suppression, watching everyone else grow, is a condition that can only lead it self to pain.
 I send love, appreciation and move into the work with joy.

 This icon was not the first icon I painted without teacher behind me but, it seemed to be the one that sent me to the next level in my work.
 Painting an icon in egg tempera is never easy.
 Good teachers, putting in time, building stamina, gaining skills, the reality is this, God becomes the foundation I stand upon.

 I began the work immediately drawing the prototype, gold leaf, then trimming, as this icon became my central focus, I deeply mourned the man who was my hero, my love, my person, my Father.
 Tears rolled down my eyes when I thought; I would never see him again.
 This gave me more reason to paint an image of the Christ for everyone to see in his memory.
 Iconography is a living art and icons are the windows to heaven.
-I could meet my Father in the icon because the icon represents life in heaven.
+I could meet my Father in the icon because the icon represents life.

 The distinct correlation between Christ and my Father always fascinated me, they were both Carpenters.
 Jesus adopted by his Father, my Father adopted me, this brought comfort.
 I listened to the author and musician David Teems beautiful CD “Mourning” while I painted the icon of Christ.
-The compositions of his music to the word and Psalms revealed the rawness of pain in me.
-While exploring such great loss, through prayer, I painted and a profound healing took place.
+The compositions of his music to the Word and Psalms revealed the rawness of pain in me.
+While exploring such great loss, through prayer, I painted and a profound healing took place in me.
 I painted the blue color on the robes of Christ, it reminded me of my Father eyes, blue like the sky, royal as The Christ, and the paint became my medicine.

-There have been many accounts where Icons have been known to speak, as I lay down the layers of crystalline paint with the sable cat tongue brush, a revelation came to me.
+There have been many accounts where Icons have been known to speak, as I lay down the layers of crystalline paint with the sable haired, cat tongue brush, a revelation came to me.
 This is what I heard while I painted; The Creator of worlds lives in you!! and That icon is not going anywhere.

-And indeed the icon remains it did not go anywhere, the Priest of the parish where my parents attended rejected the icon.
+And indeed the icon remains, it did not go anywhere, the Priest of the parish where my parents attended rejected the icon.
 I never heard from him again after many attempts.
 It hangs on my living room wall with three icons of Mary I have painted.
 After a year I had posted a photo of the icon to my Facebook wall, a Priest who had no idea why I painted this icon left a comment on my page post that said; “Perhaps one day it will be a miracle-working icon, you never know.”
-It was the most profound message, I wept and felt that was true.
+It was the most profound message, I wept and felt that was truly possible.

 My Father is in Heaven